ouyi/docker-ubuntu32-skype/README.md

 Dockerized Skype based on 32-bit Ubuntu (see also: https://github.com/ouyi/docker-ubuntu-precise-core-i386).
 The implementation is based on https://github.com/terlar/docker-skype-pulseaudio.

+## Prerequisite

+A working docker installation.
+Please refer to the [docker documentation](https://docs.docker.com/engine/installation/) for this.

+To be able to run docker as normal user (i.e., without using sudo) as follows, a group called docker must exists and the user must be member of that group.

 ## Usage

 1. Clone this repository and change to the directory: